 One of the most important differences between an actual sentence (time served after the sentencing has happened) and dead time (time served before the sentencing), is that this idea of remission does not apply to dead time and never has.
 If a person spends two weeks in jail and then pleads guilty, she will not get credit for three weeks, unless the Court “equalizes” it somehow.

 Because of this (and other reasons relating to the conditions of pre-trial centres vs. regular jails), for decades the Courts have generally not only given people credit for dead time, but have “enhanced” it in recognition of this difference.
-Although the ratios have varied for different reasons, it was most common for people being sentenced to receive “double credit” for “time served” or “dead time.”
+Although the ratios have varied for different reasons, it was most common for people being sentenced to receive “double credit” for “time served” or “dead time.”a

 The Truth in Sentencing Act changed that.
 The government enacted the law responding to what it said was widespread dissatisfaction with the “dead time” credit regime and to recognize that the public thought it was bogus.
 The government concluded that there were thousands of guilty people delaying their sentencing so that they could spend time in custody and then “pull the trigger” at a sentencing and get out with time served, using the “double credit” principle that had evolved.

 As a result, the rules changed and the new normal became an expectation that an offender being sentenced will receive credit for no more than one day credit for each day served.
 In certain circumstances, that can be increased, but only to one and a half days credit for each day served, and in other circumstances the “one to one” ratio is the most that a prisoner could be awarded.
 The burning debate (as you will see below) became the following: is the loss of remission, on its own, a legitimate “circumstance” justifying an increase?

 Before describing the debate, let’s return to the example of Johnny and Johnny, Vancouver and Alberta to see how it is that the loss of remission could lead to a problem.